Laramie (TV series)

-Laramie is an American Western television series that aired on NBC from September 15, 1959 to May 21, 1963.
-A Revue Studios production, the program originally starred John Smith as Slim Sherman, owner of the Sherman Ranch, along with his younger brother Andy, played by Robert L. Crawford Jr.; Robert Fuller as Jess Harper, an immature, hot-headed drifter who shows up at the Sherman Ranch in the premiere episode; and Hoagy Carmichael as Jonesy, who keeps the homestead/stage stop running while Slim and Jess usually alternate starring roles during the show.
+Laramie is an American Western television series that aired on NBC from September 15, 1959, to May 21, 1963.
+A Revue Studios production, the series starred John Smith as Slim Sherman, owner of the Sherman Ranch; Robert L. Crawford Jr. as Andy, Slim's younger brother; Robert Fuller as Jess Harper, a hot-headed drifter who arrives at the Sherman Ranch in the premiere episode; and Hoagy Carmichael as Jonesy, who keeps the homestead and stage stop running.
 Actress Spring Byington was later added to the cast.

-Synopsis
+Laramie is set in Wyoming.

+Plot

-The two Sherman brothers and a drifter, Jess Harper, come together to run a stagecoach stop for the Great Central Overland Mail Company after the family patriarch, Matt Sherman, is murdered by a greedy land seeker.
+The Sherman brothers and drifter Jess Harper come together to run a stagecoach stop for the Great Central Overland Mail Company after the family patriarch, Matt Sherman, is murdered by a greedy land seeker.
 The Sherman parents are buried on the ranch.
-Near the end of the series, Matt Sherman was revealed to have been falsely accused during the American Civil War of having aided the Confederates.
-After Jess Harper finds on Sherman Ranch land the wreckage of a Union Army gold wagon stolen by Confederate raiders, Slim sets forth with the officer accused of helping the Confederates, portrayed by Frank Overton, and an Army major, the real culprit played by John Hoyt, to clear Matt Sherman's name.
-The gold dust in question had long ago been scattered by the wind.
+Near the end of the series, Matt Sherman is revealed to have been falsely accused during the American Civil War of having aided the Confederates.
+After Jess Harper discovers on Sherman Ranch land the wreckage of a Union Army gold wagon stolen by Confederate raiders, Slim sets out with the officer accused of aiding the Confederates, portrayed by Frank Overton, and an Army major — the real culprit, played by John Hoyt — to clear Matt Sherman's name.
+The gold dust had long since been scattered by the wind.

+Subsequent episodes focus on the close friendship that develops between Slim and Jess, who become like brothers despite occasional strong differences of opinion, always finding reconciliation and common ground.
+Slim, who is taller than Jess and two years older, is generally depicted as the more level-headed and thoughtful of the two, while Jess is more emotional, prone to righteous indignation and difficulty controlling his temper.